MHanak1/mcmanager/README.md

 </p>
 MCManager is a Minecraft server manager written in Rust with support for small and large deployments alike.

+## Project Status

+The project is currently on hiatus, due to school my chronic lack of spare time.
+It is usable, although a lot of administration functionality is not implemented in the web UI and requires the usage of manual API requests.

 ## Why?

 MCManager is a self-hosted alternative to services like Aternos or Minehut.
 It's meant to provide their convenience, while giving the control of a self-hosted solution.